mikesir87/swarm-viz/README.md

 ## Label Parsing

-Swarm-viz will read through parse labels beginning with `swarm-viz.` and display them in an "Extra Info" section.
+Swarm-viz will parse labels beginning with `swarm-viz.` and display them in an "Extra Info" section.
+It also supports templating.

 ### Link handling

 A label starting with `swarm-viz.link.` will use any remaining text in the identifier as a label, and will turn the value of the label into a clickable link.
 (Example: `swarm-viz.link.foo:http://google.com` will create the entry `foo : http://google.com`.)

+Templating is taken into account before link parsing, allowing for dynamic links.

 ### Templating